sam-skelton/s3_calculator/readme.md

 # S3 Cost Calculator

-A simple ruby script to calculate s3 bucket costs.
-It uses your local aws env vars and takes an argument for how many buckets to calculate.
+A simple ruby script to calculate s3 bucket cost for a given region using your local aws region env var.
+Can pass an optional argument to set how many buckets to iterate over.
 Outputs a JSON object.

 example:
 ```